daniel-gonzalez-cedre/DyVeRG/readme.md

 This work is based on the `Modeling Graphs with Vertex Replacement Grammars` [paper][cnrgpaper] and [code base][cnrgcode] by S. Sikdar *et al.*, wherein the `Clustering-based Node Replacement Grammar` (CNRG) was introduced.

+Thanks to: Zachariah Carmichael for his help proof-reading and his helpful feedback;
+Justus Hibhsman for his stimulating discussions and brilliant suggestions;
-Thanks to the eternal patience of my advisor Tim Weninger.
+the eternal patience of my advisor Tim Weninger.

 [cnrgcode]: https://github.com/satyakisikdar/CNRG
 [cnrgpaper]: https://ieeexplore.ieee.org/document/8970955